llvm/circt/docs/Scheduling.md

 #### Constraints

-Clients call the virtual `Problem::check()` method to test any input constraints, and `Problem::verify()` to test the solution constraits.
+Clients call the virtual `Problem::check()` method to test any input constraints, and `Problem::verify()` to test the solution constraints.
 Problem classes are expected to override them as needed.
 There are no further restrictions of how these methods are implemented, but it is recommended to introduce helper methods that test a specific aspect and can be reused in extended problems.
 In addition, it makes sense to check/verify the properties in an order that avoids redundant tests for the presence of a particular property as well as redundant iteration over the problem components.

 ## Available problem definitions